GeorgePreece/GeorgePreece.github.io/_drafts/2021-12-22-dependency-injection.md

 ```

 ## Injection Methods
-There are multiple methods in which the client can receive the service.
-The "standard" methods are [_Constructor Injection_](#constructor-injection), [_Setter Injection_](#setter-injection), and [_Interface Injection_](#interface-injection).
-I describe these as standard as they are typically supported out-of-the-box with object-oriented languages.
-Another common approach is to use reflection, a feature available in languages such as Java and C# that allows an application to introspect itself.
+In the previous diagram, the ambiguous term "inject" is used.
+This operation can happen in many different ways, but the three most common approaches are [_Constructor Injection_](#constructor-injection), [_Setter Injection_](#setter-injection), and [_Interface Injection_](#interface-injection).
+Another approach is through reflection, a feature available in languages such as Java and C# that allows an application to introspect itself.

 ### Constructor Injection
+### Setter Injection
+### Interface Injection